Add-ons styles loader

 Add-ons styles loader#

-Add-ons that are compatible with the @plone/registry may declare styles that should be loaded by the app.
-To do so, create a file styles/main.css at the root of your project which serves as the entry point.
-This file is a .css file containing the styles that you want your app to load.
+To load Public UI styles, create a file styles/publicui.css at the root of your add-on package to serve as the entry point.
+This file is a .css file containing the styles that you want your app to load for the Public UI.

 @plone/registry has a helper utility createAddonsStyleLoader which generates an add-ons loader file.
 That file contains the aggregated files from all the registered add-ons, keeping the order in which they were defined.